VEU allowance for occupation oriented adult and further education

 • in a wage-subsidised job for those on a disability pension (skånejob)

-If you are a foreign citizen or living abroad, for example, in Germany or Sweden, you can qualify for a VEU allowance as long as you work for a Danish company in Denmark.
-You cannot get a VEU allowance or transport subsidy while living in Greenland or the Faeroe Islands.
+If you are a foreign citizen or living abroad: You can receive VEU allowance as long as you work for a Danish company in Denmark.
+Companies in Greenland or the Faroe Islands are not comprised by the rules on VEU allowance and transport subsidies.

 4. Employment 14 days before or after the course

-In order to qualify for a VEU allowance, you must have been employed by the same employer for 14 days before, during or after the course.
-For example, 14 days before the course, 14 days after the course, or 7 days before and 7 days after.
+To qualify for a VEU allowance, you must have been employed by the same employer for 14 days in connection with the course.
+This period can be either 14 days before the course, 14 days after the course, or a combination of both - for example, 7 days before and 7 days after.

 5. Your study programme cannot be at a higher level than vocational training